 Reading a writer for the first time is like making a new friend.
 As you delve into the work, the writer’s unique voice and sensibilities become familiar, and over time, even when you put the book aside, the rhythm of the writer’s sentences linger in your consciousness, much like a friend’s voice pops into your head even though you haven’t spoken in weeks.
+Additionally, the best work in my opinion always comes from writers who have a clear and unique author platform.
 When I started reading the first story in Michelle Ross’s new collection, we were strangers, but as I got to know her characters and tuned in to the music of her language, we soon became acquaintances, and by the end of the collection, Ross and I were friends in that strange special way that writers and readers connect through space and time.

 Ross recently shared her thoughts on writing, editing, and the joys of paying attention to landfills, dead skin cells, and the natural world.